daisyUniverse/Keebie/readme.md

  - `loopDelay`
    - Decides how often Keebie reads devices.
 Higher values lead to less responsive macros, lower values lead to higher CPU usage, setting this to 0 will eat a lot of CPU time.

+ - `holdThreshold`
+   - How many seconds a key combination must be held without adding or removing keys in order for it to be recoreded as held.

+ - `flushTimeout`
+   - How many seconds to wait for more keystrokes before deciding a keystroke sequence has ended.

 #### Layer syntax: